ers206/1303/README.md

 ## Description

 I created a site to showcase the customers work and services.
-The site also has a section highlighting some of their reviews, a desrption of the companys
+The site also has a section highlighting some of their reviews.

 ## Built with
 * HTML